nurujjamanpollob/custom-ui-collection-android/README.md

 <li>
 <a href="https://github.com/nurujjamanpollob/custom-ui-collection-android/blob/master/uimodule/src/main/java/com/nurujjamanpollob/customview/CircleLayout.java">CircleLayout - A Custom ConstraintLayout</a></li></ul>

 This class is a extended version of ConstraintLayout.
-This class is used to draw a circle in the background of the View, and it even supports circle broder and supports adjusting background circle size parameter.
-The reason of using ConstraintLayout as it supports deisigning process so easy and highly customizable.
+This class is used to draw a circle in the background of the View, and it even supports circle border and supports adjusting background circle size parameter.
+The reason of using ConstraintLayout as it supports designing process so easy and highly customizable.

 <h3> Issues </h3>